The best sports for cerebral palsy are the ones that keep your child active, engaged, and safe.

 Water also promotes more fluid movement patterns, which can help reduce stiff motions.

-Swimming is a full-body workout that helps promote cardiovascular health, endurance, and muscle strength.
+Due to water resistance, swimming is a full-body workout that helps promote cardiovascular health, endurance, and muscle strength.

 About 50-60% of people with cerebral palsy can walk on their own.
 However, it’s possible that even more than that can run.